MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 #### Project structure

-We now have some basic global and component level styling for our application.
+You now have some basic global and component level styling for your application.
-Check your directory structure in comparison to the The following directory tree from within the dapp's `/src` directory:
+The directory tree in the dapp's `/src` directory should look similar to the following:

 ```text
 ├── src